Successfully Lead in an Ever-Changing Business Environment

 - 3-4 hours/week

 About the CourseToday’s workplace calls for a new style of leadership to embolden and accelerate innovation.
-Design offers a novel way of discovering opportunities and bringing new approaches to life in ways that benefit all stakeholders.
+Design offers a novel way to discover market opportunities, experiment to validate concepts and mitigate risk, and deliver value to all stakeholders.
+This course offers hands-on experience applying human-centered design process to real-world challenges, and requires you to explore the world around you.
 Learn how to engage with end users, effectively frame problems, identify potential solutions, and build prototypes to test assumptions and learn what works (and doesn’t).
 Then dive into a range of ways large and small to bring design innovation into your organization.

 - 8 weeks of study, 2-4 hours/week